How to replace surge protection

 How do I know if my surge protector needs to be replaced?

-Signs your surge protector needs replacement include visible damage, the indicator light going out, or if it's been in use for 3-5 years.
+Signs your surge protector needs to be replaced include visible damage, the indicator light is no longer illuminated, or it's been more than 3-5 years since installation.

 Connect with certified professionals in your area